openmsi/openmsipython/README.md

 `manage_service install_and_start --config [path_to_config_file]`

 where `[path_to_config_file]` is the path to a configuration file containing at least an `[openmsi_directory_stream_service]` section in it as described above.
+While the script runs, you will be prompted to input the usernames and passwords to the Kafka "test" and "production" clusters; you should have those from somewhere else if you're looking to install the Service.

-If that command runs successfully, you should be able to see the Service listed (and running) in the Windows Service Manager window that pops up when you type `mmc Services.msc`.
+If the script completes successfully, you should be able to see the Service listed (and running) in the Windows Service Manager window that pops up when you type `mmc Services.msc`.
+Starting and running the Service will create a log file called `upload_data_files_added_to_directory.log` in the watched directory.
+At any time you can check what's in this file to see the files that have been added to the directory and produced to the topic, along with other information.

 ### Management, use, and output